-Fringe benefits are only applied to straight time hours.
-The current rate is 84.49%, as approved by our cognizant agency (FHWA approval letter attached).
+The following fringe benefits calculations are only applied to straight time hours.
+The current rate is 85.27%, as approved by our cognizant agency (FHWA approval letter attached).
 This rate varies from year to year based on over/under carry over.
 This rate is used to calculate the cost of paying benefits for personnel.
 The fringe benefits include the following: